 - ½ heaping Cup Fresh Blackberries

 - 1 ounce Lemon Juice

-- 1 ounce Blackberry Liqueur or Crème de Cassis
+- 1 ounce Blackberry Liqueur (substitution: Crème de Cassis)

 - Add blackberries and let seep for at least 20 minutes, or until room temperature.

-- Use an immersion blender, or transfer to a blender, to puree the blackberry simple syrup.
+- Puree syrup: Use an immersion blender, or transfer to a blender, to puree the blackberry simple syrup.
 Transfer to a fine mesh strainer placed over a container and strain syrup.
 Discard seeds.

-- For the Cocktail: Place all Bramble ingredients into a shaker.
+- Start the cocktail: Place all Bramble ingredients into a shaker.
 Shake to combine.

 - Pour bramble: Fill a rocks glass with crushed ice and pour in drink.